tektoncd/pipeline/docs/stepactions.md

 [kubernetes-overview]:
   https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields

-The non-functional example below demonstrates the use of most of the above-mentioned fields:
+The example below demonstrates the use of most of the above-mentioned fields:

 ```yaml
 apiVersion: tekton.dev/v1alpha1